 Can you grow your own Rainbow weed?
 Of course!
 Seeds are easily found online through all the top companies.
 After a little research, one can discover what specific growing conditions foster what color development.

 Under natural conditions marijuana only starts changing color when it begins to flower.
 When the flower phase begins, buds start to darken into deep purples, blacks, and indigos.
 Other buds develop bright oranges, yellows, reds and even whites.
-While some strains naturally lend themselves to color development, colour shifts may also occur by manipulating the growing conditions.
+While some strains naturally lend themselves to color development, color shifts may also occur by manipulating the growing conditions.

 Red and Pink: